-• Application: Executing in the context of an extended VM with mechanisms to support checkpoint, restore, and migration.

-Figure 1.
-High-level architecture with mechanisms usage overview.

-Figure 2.
-Virtual machine architecture in one node.

-State extraction captures the execution state related with all threads within the application.
-Checkpoint has the obligation to stop all threads (to guarantee consistency), calls the state extraction, and finally saves the state persistently into a file system.
-Migration calls the checkpoint and sends that execution state via network.

-State restoration has the responsibility to rebuild the execution state in a newly created application, which corresponds to reconstructing and resuming the execution of all stack frames (a stack frame corresponds to a call to a subroutine that has not yet terminated with a return) for all threads and when ready, restart execution.
-Restore guarantees that the newly created application can initiate state restoration and additionally, if requested, obtains the state from a file system.
-A migration daemon is used in migration, which receives the state from the network.
-When the state is available, the migration daemon calls a restoration with that state.

-CheckpointTo and migrationTo methods/services are triggered by the controller.
-A special thread is listening in a specific socket, which makes it possible to receive external orders.
-When triggered, corresponding commands are passed into the checkpoint or the migration internal components.
-MigrateFrom and restoreFrom triggers are just simple input channels to receive execution state information.

-- VM controller: Command line program, which communicates with the application to take advantage of the mechanisms developed.
+- Application: executing in the context of an extended VM with mechanisms to support checkpoint, restore and migration. - State extraction captures the execution state related with all threads within the application.
+Checkpoint has the obligation to stop all threads (to guarantee consistency), then calls state extraction and finally saves the state persistently into a file system.
+Migration calls checkpoint and sends that execution state via network. - State restoration has the responsibility to rebuild the execution state in a newly created application, which corresponds to reconstructing and resuming the execution of all stack frames for all threads, and when ready, restart execution.
+Restore guarantees that the newly created application can initiate state restoration, and additionally if requested, obtains the state from a file system.
+A migration daemon is used in migration, that receives the state from the network.
+When the state is available, the migration daemon calls restore with that state. - CheckpointTo and migrationTo methods/services are triggered by the controller.
+A special thread is listening in a specific socket, that makes possible to receive external orders.
+When triggered, corresponding commands are passed into the checkpoint or migration internal components.
+MigrateFrom and restoreFrom triggers, are just simple input channels, to receive execution state information. - VM Controller: Command line program, which communicates with the application to take advantage of the mechanisms developed.
 It is from this that a user controls the mechanisms developed on an application, parameterizing it with commands/instructions depending on the desired result.
-This lower-level controller, one for each running VM, is instructed and inquired by the QoE Controller running on the node. - Migration service: Service present on all nodes, which aims to receive migrated applications.
-This server also responds to requests for classes and files transfer that are handled on demand.
+This lower-level controller, one for each running VM, is instructed and inquired by the QoE Controller running on the node. - Migration Service: Service present on all nodes, which aims to receive migrated applications.
+This server also responds to requests for classes and files transfer that are handled on-demand.

 In order to use checkpoint and migration mechanisms externally, the VM controller must discover the socket port that the application (i.e., the VM running it) is listening (to receive checkpointTo or migrationTo trigger instructions).
-The VM controller also listens in a specific socket port and sends an OS signal [31] to the application (using its process identification, e.g., Unix Process ID).
+The VM controller also listens in a specific socket port, and sends an operating system signal [29] to the application (using its process identification, e.g. Unix Process ID).
 Note again that in this case, we regard as the application the whole process running the VM instance executing the application.
 Interactions are actually performed by VM code.
-When the application receives that signal, it performs a callback by connecting to the controller by socket, and from that moment, it is possible to exchange messages between both.
+When the application receives that signal, it performs a callback by connecting to the controller by socket, and from that moment it is possible to exchange messages between both.

 In case of application migration, the interaction between the various components is done as follows.
-The application VM instance communicates with the remote migration service to initiate a migration.
+The application VM instance communicates with the remote Migration service to initiate a migration.
 This service is responsible for starting a newly created VM instance (that will restore the checkpointed application) that will listen on a given socket (internal Migration Daemon).
-Once the state can be transferred, the migration service responds to the original application with the port it must send the state to.
+Once the state can be transferred, the Migration service responds to the original application with the port it must send the state to.
 From this moment on, the state is transferred from the original application to the newly created application directly.